esn-py/esn-py/README.md

 ## Hi there 👋
+I'm a student from NTHU.
+Majoring FLL and double majoring in QF.
+I'm currently working on a Fintech project.
+Good to see ya'll here!
 <!--
 **esn-py/esn-py** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.